 Please let us know if you have questions about any of this information or suggestions on how to improve our transparency.
 Thank you.

 The Notebook operated as a fiscally sponsored organization until July 2014, most recently under the Institute for Nonprofit News.
 That month, the Notebook was awarded tax-exempt, 501(c)(3) status by the Internal Revenue Service.
-The organization's first audited financial statements and Form 990 will be completed in late 2015.
-Prior financial data are disclosed here.
+We have recently entered into a partnership with Chalkbeat to launch Chalkbeat Philadelphia.

 Independence, not for profit: